jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 ## How have stadium construction costs changed over time?

 Professional sports venues were entirely private ventures in the early 1900s, when MLB teams constructed their first modern concrete and steel stadiums.
 These initial venues were improvements over the impermanent wooden structures they replaced, which were prone to fire, but they remained simple facilities with the basic function of seating spectators.
 The durable nature of reinforced concrete allowed the early ballparks to last 60 years or longer---inaugural era ballparks Fenway Park (Boston) and Wrigley Field (Chicago) continue to host major-league teams.
-Typical total construction costs for venues that opened during the first-half of the 20th century ranged from $15 million to $70 million.
+Typical total construction costs for venues that opened during the first half of the 20th century ranged from $15 million to $70 million.
 Financing switched from being fully private to almost entirely public in the 1930s.

 In the 1960s, teams began replacing inaugural era venues with municipally owned multi-sport stadiums that could host baseball and football (as well as arenas that could host basketball and hockey).
 These superstadiums were not only larger than their predecessors, but they included improved designs with more restrooms, concessions, and parking.
 They operated with a revenue model of attracting more fans through the turnstiles.
-Typical construction costs for superstadium era venues that opened in the ine 1960s thorough the 1980s were more expensive than the facilities they replaced, typically costing between $100 million and $300 million, with the vast majority of the cost covered by taxpayers.
+Typical construction costs for superstadium era venues that opened in the 1960s thorough the 1980s were more expensive than the facilities they replaced, typically costing between $100 million and $300 million, with the vast majority of the cost covered by taxpayers.

 The lifespans of mid-century venues would be closer to 30 years.
-In the 1990s, teams began building sport-specific facilities, with retro/classic designs  that mimicked designs of inaugural area architecture.
-Replacing multi-sport venues two at a time resulted in a stadium mania construction wave that peeked around 2000.
+In the 1990s, teams began building sport-specific facilities, with retro/classic designs  that mimicked designs of inaugural-era architecture.
+Replacing multi-sport venues two at a time resulted in a stadium mania construction wave that peaked around 2000.
 Facilities became smaller and generated greater revenue from luxury amenities like private suites, club seats, and non-sports entertainment.
-Construction costs jumped again,  with median construction costs continuously increasing from $358 million in the 1990s, to $580 million in 2000s, and $864 million in the 2010s.
+Construction costs jumped again,  with median construction costs continuously increasing from $358 million in the 1990s, to $580 million in the 2000s, and $864 million in the 2010s.
 Though the public share declined, median public contributions grew from $205 million in the 1990s to $605 million in the 2010s.

 Though I described the progression of venue construction costs generally below, the following figure provides a more detailed graphical summary by decade and venue type.